cele-carrillo/somatic_balance/_posts/2020-04-18-mindfulness-menu.md

 [Contact us](/contact/) or tag us on [Instagram @balancebyceleste](https://www.instagram.com/balancebyceleste/) with a picture of your menu.
 If you are needing additional support at the moment or want to learn how to deepen your mindfulness practice, we are available for online sessions.
-Drop us a message for more information: [hello@somaticbalance.com.au](mailto:hello@somaticbalance.com.au).
+Drop us a message for more information: {% include email.html %}.